 In many instances, externship and clinical sites require that students maintain personal health care insurance.
-Failure to provide proof of personal healthcare insurance at the time of externship or clinical site assignment may prohibit a student from certain sites, and this may delay the completion of the program.
-The College recommends all allied health students maintain personal healthcare insurance to minimize any conflicts with potential clinical sites.
+Failure to provide proof of personal healthcare insurance at the time of externship site assignment may prohibit a student from certain sites, and this may delay the completion of the program.
+The College recommends all allied health students maintain personal healthcare insurance to minimize any conflicts with potential externship sites.

-It is the student's responsibility to immediately notify their instructor, or externship/clinical supervisor and the Dean of Education faculty about any accident or injury to themselves, to another student or to a patient under their care that might cause liability to the student, externship or clinical site, or the College A written report must also be completed.
+It is the student's responsibility to immediately notify their instructor, or externship supervisor and the Academic Dean and faculty about any accident or injury to themselves, to another student or to a patient under their care that might cause liability to the student, externship site, or the College.
+A written report must also be completed.